 - A promise of absolute secrecy in safeguarding the recipe;

 - The products must be made in the UK;

 - The products must be in the same custom tins;

 - Food Contact and Toy Safety compliance across the distribution network.

-After more communication and reassurance from the potential manufacturer, I excitedly received the samples of the Original, High Gloss, MicroCrystalline and Gold products using the same quality waxes from the same supplier as I do.
+After more communication and reassurance from the potential manufacturer, I excitedly received the samples of the Original High Gloss, MicroCrystalline and Gold products using the same quality waxes from the same supplier as I do.

 In testing them out (including leaving the lid off for three days in the workshop), I was over the moon with the performance of the ‘new’ products.
-They apply in just the same way as those I made and produce the same quality finish.
+They apply the same way as those I made and produce the same quality finish.
 Excellent.

 The decision was made.